Arsalan-zafar/Arsalan-zafar.github.io/_pages/about.md

 ---

-I'm the co-founder and CTO of Deep Render, where I led the team to build the world's first AI video codec.
-Prior to Deep Render, I studied ML at Imperial College London, and Aeronautical & Spacecraft Engineering at the University of Southampton.
-My interests lie in Machine Learning, Software Engineering and Aerospace Engineering.
+I’m the co-founder and CTO of Deep Render, where I led a team to build the world’s first AI video codec.
+Prior to Deep Render, I studied Machine Learning at Imperial College London and Aeronautical & Spacecraft Engineering at the University of Southampton.
+My interests lie in Machine Learning, Software Engineering, and Aerospace Engineering.

 Deep Render and AI codecs [2019-Now]